 This would be an unexpected thing for Magento e-commerce websites which need to submit to PCI and other security-related audits.

 It’s no doubt that security is always the top concern of all Magento e-commerce stores.
 It is your duty and responsibility to protect your customers as well as their private information.
 When a Magento security update is available, either for your server or your store, it should be applied as soon as possible to avoid all potential risks.

 However, when Magento stop supporting Magento 1, they no longer provide us with useful security patches.
-It also means that the security of your site would be threaten, and you have to figure out yourself how to solve problem when it happens.
+It also means that the security of your site would be threatened, and you have to figure out yourself how to solve the problem when it happens.

 2nd reason: Magento 1 Is Now Obsolete